amiroff/NextBook/README.md

 - 🧾 Easy content creation with [markdown](https://www.markdownguide.org/) and [MDX](https://mdxjs.com/) support,
 - 💻 Something more than what basic fenced code offers.
 Like line highlighting, linking to source and copying to clipboard,
 - 🤓 Familiar [Git](https://github.com/) workflow and collaboration,
-- ⌨︎ Keyboard shortcuts for frequently used actions (theme change, sidebar toggle, page navigation),
+- ⌨︎ Keyboard shortcuts for frequently used actions (theme change, page navigation),
 - 🔎 In-page optional table of contents with scroolspy,
 - © You own your data, **code is the data**.
 Committing to repository and seeing results in the simplest form,
 - 🏎 Fast to get started, just one command for up & running locally,